Carreau/ipython-wiki/IPEP-25:-Registry-of-installed-kernels.md

 * argv: A list of command line arguments used to start the kernel.
 The text `{connection_file}` in any argument will be replaced with the path to the connection file.
 * display_name: The kernel's name as it should be displayed in the UI.
 Unlike the kernel name used in the API, this can contain arbitrary unicode characters.
 * language: The programming language which this kernel runs.
 This will be stored in notebook metadata.
 * codemirror_mode (optional): The codemirror mode to use for code in this language.
-This need only be provided if it is different from language.
+This can be a string or a dictionary, as passed to [codemirror config](http://codemirror.net/doc/manual.html#config).
+The string from `language` will be used if this is not provided.
 * (TBD: mimetype? pygments_lexer?)

 #New APIs